andryD-ai/ChefOPS/README.md

 This is a simple detecting and tracking Food web app in dispenser area in kitchen of a restaurant.

+See a demo of the web app and how to use it here: [Demo](https://youtu.be/beFgcKEdK74)

 ![Detection and tracking in restaurants](./img_readme/detect1.jpeg)

 ### 🔧 Components